Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Formalism

 \subsection{Tidal Deformability}

-With the presence of an external field $\left(\epsilon_{i j}\right)$ generated by its companion, NS acquires a quadrupole moment $\left(Q_{i j}\right)$.
-The quadrupole moment, denoted by $\left(Q_{i j}\right)$, is a linear function of the tidal field and may be written as \citep{Hinderer_2008,Hinderer_2009}
+When a NS is subjected to the gravitational influence of an external field $\left(\epsilon_{ij}\right)$ generated by a companion object, it develops a quadrupole moment $\left(Q_{ij}\right)$.
+This quadrupole moment is directly proportional to the tidal field and can be represented as follows \citep{Hinderer_2008, Hinderer_2009}:

-where $\lambda$ = tidal deformability of a star. $\lambda$ can be defined in terms of tidal Love number $k_{2}$ as $\lambda=\frac{2}{3} k_{2} R^{5}$. \\ Following the method of Thorne and Campolattaro, we introduce a linear perturbation to the background metric to calculate the tidal Love number of an anisotropic NS.
-The tt-component of the metric perturbation H in the perturbed Einstein equation is given by the following second-order differential equation. \citep{Bhaskar_Biswas}.
+The parameter $\alpha$ characterizes the tidal deformability of the star and can be expressed in terms of the tidal Love number ($k_{2}$) as $\alpha = \frac{2}{3} k_{2} R^{5}$, where $R$ denotes the radius of the star. \\

+To calculate the tidal Love number of a neutron star (NS), a linear perturbation is introduced to the background metric, following the approach described in previous works such as \citep{Hinderer_2008, Damour_Tidal}.
+This involves investigating the $tt$-component of the metric perturbation denoted as $H$ in the perturbed Einstein equation.
+The behaviour of this perturbation is governed by the following second-order differential equation:

 where;